 KPMG in particular were heavily criticised by MPs for their role in allowing the company to get so heavily in debt.
 They were accused of being complicit in the company’s accounting practices that were masking serious financial problems and “complacently signing off its directors’ increasingly fantastical figures”.
 Deloitte as internal auditors were also accused of failing to notice or ignoring “terminal failings” at Carillion.

 In September 2021 the Financial Reporting Council announced a formal complaint against KPMG in relation to their work at Carillion.
 The complaint alleges that KPMG and specific people within it provided false and misleading information and documents as part of their audit of Carillion’s accounts in 2016.
-In November 2021, the Official Receiver lodged a claim worth up to £1 billion against KPMG.
 The hearing into this complaint began in January 2022.
+Additionally, in February 2022, Carillion's Official Receiver (i.e. the officials overseeing the liquidation process) lodged a claim worth up to £1.3 billion against KPMG, arguing that incompetence by the auditor resulted in Carillion ending up in a worse financial position than it otherwise would have.

 Someone who knows this story first hand is Kevin McLouglin, who is the boss of a company that was a subcontractor of Carillion when it collapsed.
 Kevin is the CEO of McLoughlin Group, a painting and decorating company that he set up with his wife in 1987.
 The company works as a sub-contractor across construction projects, employing up to 200 people at a time.